osg-htc/user-documentation/documentation/htc_workloads/submitting_workloads/jupyter.md

 - Select your desired server option and click "Start" to launch your instance.
 This process can take several minutes to complete.
 You will be redirected automatically when your instance is ready.

-If you have an existing account on the `ap40.uw.osg-htc.org` Access Point, the started Jupyter instance will connect to your account on that AP.
+If you have an existing account on the `ap40.uw.osg-htc.org` Access Point, the started Jupyter instance will connect to your account on that Access Point.
 If you don't have an existing OSPool account, your Jupyter instance will be running on a temporary Access Point as the "joyvan" user.
 For more details on the differences between these instances, see [Working with your OSPool Notebooks Instance](#working-with-your-ospool-notebooks-instance)